 A regional ITS architecture can effectively bridge the gap between strategic planning for an integrated surface transportation system and the ITS projects that support that strategic vision.
 The principal value of a regional ITS architecture is that it provides a context for projects that include ITS so that each project can build a piece of a larger system.
 The regional ITS architecture can be used to visualize and articulate the overall ITS system for the region so that all the stakeholders in a region spend their money compatibly instead of competitively.
-A regional ITS architecture is useful during transportation planning and it provides a starting point for ITS projects.
-At this point, architecture use shifts to project development as project architectures, concept of operations and high level designs are created.
-This is the part of the systems engineering process that the "Systems Engineering Tool for Intelligent Transportation" (SET-IT) is designed to support.
+A discussion of the ways to use a Regional ITS Architecture are found at Regional ITS Architecture Use.

 Additional information on how the components of ARC-IT support architecture use can be found at: More on ARC-IT Use